The Sopranos & Mental Health: A Survey of 10 Complex Characters

 Conclusion - The Sopranos and Mental Health

 In conclusion, there are so many questions and so much to consider when it comes to The Sopranos and mental health.
-That’s one of the reasons why I never get tired of the show: no matter how many times you’ve watched it, there will always be something else to ponder.
+That’s one of the reasons why I never get tired of the show: No matter how many times i watch, there’s always something else to learn and a new perspective to explore.
+Speaking of perspectives, I’d love to hear yours.
+What are your thoughts on The Sopranos and mental health?

 Other Notable Sopranos and Mental Health Moments